A Hierarchical Bayesian Analysis of Neutron-Skin Thicknesses and Implications for the Symmetry-Energy Slope: Hierarchical Bayesian Framework

 Omitting the $A^{1/3}$ dependence would lead to an artificially linear behavior in $I$ and systematically underestimate neutron skins in the heavier isotopes, as well as their associated uncertainties.

 Each neutron-skin measurement $y_i$ is related to the corresponding latent value through

 where $b_{m(i)}$ is a method-dependent bias parameter associated with probe $m$, and $\epsilon_i$ represents residual fluctuations.
 The bias parameters account for systematic offsets in the mapping from experimental observables to neutron-skin thicknesses and shift the mean prediction of a given method relative to the reference scale.
+The parameters $b_m$ and $tau_m$ allow for method-dependent biases and intrinsic scatter beyond quoted uncertainties.
+These parameters are inferred simultaneously with the global neutron-skin trend, enabling a statistically consistent propagation of systematic uncertainties across different experimental probes.

 The residuals are modeled as Gaussian,

 where $\sigma_{i,\mathrm{exp}}$ is the quoted experimental uncertainty and $\tau_m$ is an intrinsic nuisance width specific to method $m$.
 The nuisance widths implement variance inflation and account for unmodeled theoretical uncertainties, missing correlations, and underreported systematic effects.
 Unlike bias parameters, $\tau_m$ broadens the likelihood without shifting its mean, thereby reducing the influence of overconfident but model-dependent probes.